UmaimaKhan01/UmaimaKhan01/README.md

 I'm a graduate student at the University of Central Florida pursuing an M.S. in Artificial Intelligence with a concentration in Computer Vision.
 I'm passionate about building AI systems that see, understand, and transform the world around us.
 My professional journey includes deploying scalable ML systems, fine-tuning large models, and leveraging distributed computing to solve complex problems.

-In Summer 2025, I’ll be joining **Norfolk Southern** as a **Computer Vision Intern**, where I’ll contribute to cutting-edge ML applications in transportation and logistics.
-I love turning research into real-world impact.

 ## 🚀 Highlight Projects

 - 🏥 [Multi-Disease AI Diagnostic Platform](https://github.com/UmaimaKhan01/Multi-Disease-AI-Diagnostic-Platform): Unified deep learning system for diagnosing 5 diseases from medical images with explainable Grad-CAM insights.